 Tennis players that do not know how to volley well due to their limited tennis training tend to Serve and Volley or Rush the Net too much in Doubles.
 If you are not making any of your volleys at the net it would be much better to stay in the back court instead of constantly charging into the net to be denied the point.
 It seems obvious that you would want to play tennis in a way that give you the best chance to win, but we do not always keep track of the percentages out there on the court.
 This is why a lot of coaches keep track of the percentages for the players.
-My tennis tip is to evaluate your skills and performance and make changes to your game plan based on the percentages.
+You need to evaluate your skills and performance which will help you make changes to your game plan based on the percentages.

 Is Always Rush the Net in Doubles a Real Myth?

 This is not a true tennis training myth because it is based on the skill level of the player.
 For some tennis players, rushing the net as much as possible in doubles makes a lot of sense.
 We just need to evaluate ours own skills and success with various tennis tactics to determine what approach to take when playing tennis.
 So, if your volley is your best tennis shot, you need to be at the net more than if your volley never goes back over the net at all.
 Next, you need to work as a team to keep the open areas of the court covered as well.
 Court positioning when playing doubles is not as obvious as you would think.
 The best doubles configuration is both tennis players at the net if you both can volley well.
 The next best configuration is both players back.
 If one of you cannot volley, you should both stay back more often instead of rushing to the net and losing boat loads of points.